Using the Qt SCXML Compiler (qscxmlc)

 qscxmlc tool reads an .scxml file and produces C++ source and header files, containing a class that implements a state machine as defined in SCXML.

-qscxml tool is invoked automatically if the QT variable in the project file includes
+qscxmlc tool is invoked automatically if the project is linked against the

-scxml, and the .scxml file to use is specified using the
+.scxml file to use is specified using the special build directives

 By default, the name of the generated class that implements the state machine corresponds with the name attribute of the